SehuiJang/kotlin_exercise/kotlin-in-action/chapter-03/code-06/README.md

 # What did I look?
 - You can import extension functions from other package.
   - By using `as`, you can change the class name or function name which you are importing.
 (As in Python)
+- The method to call extension functions from Java.

 # Codes